 One Pair makes the list of poker hand rankings in 8th place.
 It consists of two cards of equal denomination – such as J-J or 10-10.
 The word ‘One Pair’ should have you thinking quite simply about a single pair in the same denomination or rank.
 To be precise, it's a pair of equally ranked cards.
 The probability of you getting this hand is 1 out of 1.37 times, which implies you can easily obtain this hand.

-How to Play a One Pair at the table?
+How to Play One Pair at the Table?

 One Pairs When Compared to Other Hands